pradipbasak/mkdocs-demo/docs/index.md

 # Welcome to MkDocs

 This is some sample text.

-Sample text.

-Another sample text.

-Added some text in feature#1 branch.

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).